Roboy/roboy_NRP_deep_rl/README.md

 ## Dependencies

-Please note: The following assumes you are running without gpu support.
+Please note: the following assumes no gpu support.
 Tested on Ubuntu 16.04.

 Install NRP https://bitbucket.org/hbpneurorobotics/neurorobotics-platform.
 This may take a few hours - mind the advice on not using pip package versions.